 The Ammodramus sparrows are extremely secretive and elusive during migration, acting like mice in often extensive grassland or weedy habitat.
-I've never found one by ear, but they do vocalize, and conceivably they could be discovered this way if a suspicious sounding call was heard.
+I've never found one by ear, but they do vocalize away from the breeding grounds, and conceivably they could be discovered this way if a suspicious sounding call was heard.

 The flight calls are distinctive, Le Conte's being a long, descending tinny call, like a lengthy Savannah.
 Henslow's is a longish trill, that sounds a bit like an American Robin to me.
 Grasshopper Sparrows have a rising call; the only other clearly rising sparrow calls in the east are Vesper and White-crowned (and the rare Clay-colored).
 Saltmarsh/Nelson's (Sharp-tailed) have high (higher than Song Sparrow), level, tinny calls.